 - Evaluate the impact of planting date and seeding rate on stand establishment, winter survival, and grain yield of winter malting barley.
 Hypothesis: delayed planting will result in poor winter survival and lower plant stand, increasing seeding rate will compensate for negative impacts of delayed planting. - Improve winter malting barley quality by optimizing planting date and seeding rate.
-Hypothesis: planting too late will lead to poor grain quality, poor stand establishment will result in variable grain quality.
+Hypothesis: planting too late will lead to poor grain quality; poor stand establishment will result in variable grain quality.

-Material and Methods: Winter barley (variety: Teepee, selected in consultation with Vince Coon) was planted at MSU Mason research farm during the 2019-20 growing season.
+Material and Methods: Winter barley (variety: Teepee, selected in consultation with Vince Coon) was planted at MSU Mason research farm during the 2020-21 growing season.
 Field experiment was laid out in a split plot design with four replicates.
 Main plots consisted of five planting dates (Sept.
-19, Oct.
-7, Oct.
-18, Oct.
+17, Sept.
+29, Oct.
+14, Oct.
 29, and Nov.
-15), starting soon after hessian fly free date (Sept 17 for Ingham County).
+12), starting soon after hessian fly free date (Sept 17 for Ingham County).
 Subplots consisted of five seeding rates (0.8, 1.2, 1.6, 2.0, and 2.4 million seeds/acre) and consisted of six rows spaced 7.5" apart and 12" in length, with a 6' alley between plots.
 Plots were planted with an Almaco HD grain drill equipped with a packet planter.
 All general winter barley management practices except treatments were consistent across plots.
-Nitrogen application was limited to 75 lbs N to limit protein accumulation (compared with 120 lbs N/ac target in wheat).
+Nitrogen application was limited to 75 lbs N/ac in spring (30 lbs/ac in fall) to limit protein accumulation (compared with 120 lbs N/ac spring target in wheat).
 Affinity Broadspec (0.8 oz/ac) was applied for weed control.
 Prosaro (8 oz/a) was applied around Feekes 10.5.1 (flowering) to control Fusarium head blight and associated deoxynivalenol (DON) accumulation.
 Data collection in-season included stand counts in the fall, winter survival, and canopy cover (using canopeo app).
-At maturity, plots were harvested with a Winterstieger Quantum research combine equipped with an H2 Harvest Master system to obtain yield, moisture, and test weight.
+At maturity, plots were harvested with a Winterstieger

+Quantum research combine equipped with an H2 Harvest Master system to obtain yield, moisture, and test weight.
 A subsample from each plot was collected for malt quality analysis including kernel weight and uniformity, protein, moisture, pre-harvest sprout, DON, germination, and plumpness.
 Proc GLIMMIX in SAS was used to test treatment effects.
 Planting dates, seeding rates, and their interactions were treated as a fixed effect.
 Replication was treated as random effects.
-Treatment means were compared using the Ismeans statement with the Tukey method at α =0.10.

 Results and Discussion: Data on yield and important quality parameters are reported here since farmers will be more interested in yield response to treatments while masters will be more interested in quality parameters.
 Other data (stand, canopy cover, test weight, moisture, DON, pre-harvest sprouting etc.) are available but not reported here.
-Data reported here is only from one site year of field trials.
+Data reported here is from second year of field trials.
 It is recommended to use data from multiple site years while making decisions on management practices.
-Data from second and third year of trials will be reported in future reports.
+Data from third and final year of trials (along with first two years) will be reported in final report next year.

 First three plant dates (Sept.
-19, Oct 7 and 18) emerged before winter dormancy, with number of fall tillers per plant ranging from 2-5 for first two planting dates and none for mid-Oct planting (Image 1).
-Last two plantings (Oct 29, Nov 15) emerged only in spring.
-Final plant stand achieved was relatively lower than expected, in part due to low seed germ.
-Obtaining seed with high quality is important in ideal stand establishment in barley, especially for varieties where certified seed is not easily available.
-Minimal winterkill was observed across plots due to milder winter conditions.
+17, Sept.
+29, Oct 14) emerged before winter dormancy, with number of fall tillers per plant ranging from 2-5 for first two planting dates and none for mid-Oct planting.
+Last two plantings (Oct 29, Nov 12) emerged only in spring.
+Coming out of winter dormancy, barley plots (especially first planting date) looked yellow in color compared to wheat plots planted the same time (Image 1).
+However, this was not indicative of winter injury and barley grew out of this and had dark green canopy color soon after.

 Image 1.
-Winter barley plots with different planting dates showing differing maturity (left panel) and plants from different planting dates showing difference in fall tillering (right panel).
+Plots with different planting dates (PD 1-5 corresponding to five planting dates) in barley (left panel) and wheat (right panel).